 Archaea : They are single-celled organisms that comprises of cells with distinct properties that makes them unique from the other two domains of life namely Eukaryota and Bacteria.

 They use numerous source of energy and display a diverse array of chemical reactions in metabolism.
 Based on reactions they are categorized into nutritional groups.
 That is either dependent on carbon sources and energy.
 One group of archaea uses sunlight as a source of energy.
 They are termed as phototrophs.
 But any of these organisms do not possess oxygen-generating photosynthesis.

-The other of archae uses inorganic compounds as a source of energy namely ammonia or sulphur.
+The other of archaea uses inorganic compounds as a source of energy namely ammonia or sulphur.
 They either include anaerobic methane oxidizers, nitrifiers, and methanogens.
 This reaction involves two compounds where one compound acts as an electron acceptor and the other as an electron donor.
-The energy that is released during the reaction releases ATP – adenosine triphosphate through chemios.
+The energy that is released during the reaction releases ATP – adenosine triphosphate.
 It is one of the same basic processes that can be found in some of the eukaryotic cells.

-Bacteria: They are single-celled organisms that usually lives in the diverse environment.
-Bacterial DNA called the nucleoid are a twisted thread like mass that flows free.
-They even possess a cellular structure that executes a range of circular functions that involves transfer of energy to the transportation of proteins.
-Bacteria consists of plasmids which are a circular piece of DNA.
+Bacteria: They are single-celled organisms that usually live in a diverse environment.
+Bacterial DNA called the nucleoid are a twisted thread-like mass that flows free.
+They even possess a cellular structure that executes a range of circular functions that involves the transfer of energy to the transportation of proteins.
+Bacteria consist of plasmids which are a circular piece of DNA.